 The Woolf Institute Research Day will showcase the research of staff and students at the Woolf Institute.
 Speakers will give an introduction to themselves and their work, with an opportunity for questions from the audience.
 The day will give staff, students, supporters and faith community members the opportunity to learn more about the Woolf Institute's research and how it can be translated into policy and actions to benefit society.
 To endow the Woolf Institute Research Day annually for 40 participants would require a sum of £30,000.

 - Woolf Institute Research Seminars

-The Woolf Institute Research Seminars will take place in Lent and Easter terms in 2017/18, with the longer Woolf Institute Research Day in Michaelmas.
-These seminars provide a place for research students and academics to test concepts that they are developing with a constructively critical audience from a range of disciplines who can suggest additional avenues of work, point participants to other helpful work in the same or other fields and critique the methods, premises and presentation of the research and its findings.
-Each seminar is attended by around 20 participants.
+The Woolf Institute Research Seminars take place in the Lent and Easter terms, the longer Woolf Institute Research Day taking place in Michaelmas.
+These seminars provide a place for research students and academics to test concepts that they are developing on a constructively critical audience.
+Exposing research to people from a range of disciplines allows academics to open up new avenues of exploration, enrich their findings and make valuable contacts.
+Seminars are usually attended by around 20 participants.

 - Conference Fund

 The Woolf Institute is seeking gifts to its conference fund.
 The long-term aim is to have an endowment of £500,000 producing an annual income of £20,000 per annum, which will be used to fund 2-3 significant conferences or workshops each year in key areas of interest to the Woolf Institute.

 Find more information on our conferences can be found on our dedicated page.